HDsee/Origin-Repository/README.md

 # Taipei Day Trip

-Taipei-day-trip-website is a tourism e-commerce webite where users can find and book one-day sightseeing trip in Taipei city.
+Taipei-day-trip-website is an e-commerce website that provides reservations for one-day tours in Taipei

 ## Demo